ADF Logo

 The Biden administration’s illegal rule changes

-In April 2024, the U.S. Department of Health and Human Services published changes to the privacy rule that would hinder the ability of states to enforce laws relating to abortion and experimental drugs and surgeries for children.
-The rules are set to take effect in December.
+In April 2024, the U.S. Department of Health and Human Services published changes to the privacy rule that would have hindered the ability of states to enforce laws relating to abortion and experimental drugs and surgeries for children.

-Specifically, the rule changes prohibit doctors from reporting abuse or responding to state investigations to protect public health when the information concerns abortion or so-called gender transition procedures, which the Biden administration deceptively labels “reproductive health care.”
+Specifically, the rule changes prohibited doctors from reporting abuse or responding to state investigations to protect public health when the information concerns abortion or so-called gender transition procedures, which the Biden administration deceptively labeled “reproductive health care.”

 HHS admitted in its explanation of the rule changes that they were a response to “[t]he Supreme Court’s decision in Dobbs [that] overturned Roe v.
 Wade and Planned Parenthood of Southeastern Pennsylvania v.
 Casey, thereby enabling states to significantly restrict access to abortion.”

-In other words, because the Biden administration disagrees with the Supreme Court’s ruling in Dobbs, it illegally changed federal law to try to prevent states from enforcing laws limiting abortion.
+In other words, because the Biden administration disagreed with the Supreme Court’s ruling in Dobbs, it illegally changed federal law to try to prevent states from enforcing laws limiting abortion.

 Doctors have a responsibility to protect their patients, and that includes reporting any suspected abuse.
-But the Biden administration is trying to prevent health-care professionals such as Dr. Purl from fulfilling this duty.
+But the Biden administration tried to prevent health-care professionals such as Dr. Purl from fulfilling this duty.

 A doctor seeks to protect her patients